mitric-lab/programming_theochem/src/03-molecular_integrals/04-testing_on_molecules.md

 ### The `BasisSet` Class
 The `BasisSet` class should contain a set of GTOs and be able to calculate molecular integrals between them.
-Therefore, we shall define the `Gaussian` class at first for the integral handling.
+Therefore, we shall define the `Gaussian` class first for the integral handling.
 ```python
 {{#include ../codes/03-molecular_integrals/basis_set.py:imports_base}}
 ```